-- Secondly, Josephus has another passage, Jewish Antiquities 20.200, which is less controversial but still very helpful.
-In that passage he confirms the NT evidence that Jesus had a brother called James, and in the passage he refers to Jesus as "the so-called Messiah-Christ".
-Josephus tells us something that the NT does not record, but that fits in with what we might expect, which is that James, Jesus' brother, was put to death by the Sanhedrin, the Jewish council (in AD 62, as it turns out.) - 3) Thirdly, there are hostile references to Jesus in the Talmud, an early Jewish exposition of the law from the first part of the 2nd century.
+Secondly, Josephus has another passage, Jewish Antiquities 20.200, which is less controversial but still very useful.
+In that passage he confirms the New Testament evidence that Jesus had a brother called James, and in the passage he refers to Jesus as "the so-called Messiah-Christ".
+Josephus tells us something that the New Testament does not record, but that fits in with what we might expect, which is that James, Jesus' brother, was put to death by the Sanhedrin, the Jewish council, in AD 62.26

+Thirdly, there are hostile references to Jesus in the Talmud, an early Jewish exposition of the law from the first part of the 2nd century.
 There we find it recorded that Jesus was "hanged" on the Passover (hanged could, of course, refer to crucifixion), and that he "practiced sorcery and led Israel astray".
-In another passage, dating probably from the early 3rd century, Talmud records the rumour that Jesus was the illegitimate son of Mary and a Roman soldier called "Pantera".
-Even at that stage it was obvious that the Jewish sources remembered that there was something odd about Jesus' birth.
+In another passage, dating probably from the early 3rd century, the Talmud records the rumour that Jesus was the illegitimate son of Mary and a Roman soldier called "Pantera".
+Even at that stage it was obvious that the